-1. If the board of directors declines to adopt or modifies a recommendation of the remuneration committee, it should specify the date of the meeting, session, content of the motion, resolution by the board of directors, and the Company's response to the remuneration committee's opinion (e.g., the remuneration passed by the Board of Directors exceeds the recommendation of the remuneration committee, the circumstances and cause for the difference shall be specified): None.

-2. Resolutions of the remuneration committee objected to by members or expressed reservations and recorded or declared in writing, the date of the meeting, session, content of the motion, all members' opinions and the response to members' opinion should be specified: None.

-3. Resolutions of the Remuneration Committee and the Company's response to the Remuneration Committee's opinion:
+- 1. If the board of directors declines to adopt or modifies a recommendation of the remuneration committee, it should specify the date of the meeting, session, content of the motion, resolution by the board of directors, and the Company's response to the remuneration committee's opinion (e.g., the remuneration passed by the Board of Directors exceeds the recommendation of the remuneration committee, the circumstances and cause for the difference shall be specified): None. - 2.
+Resolutions of the remuneration committee objected to by members or expressed reservations and recorded or declared in writing, the date of the meeting, session, content of the motion, all members' opinions and the response to members' opinion should be specified: None. - 3.
+Resolutions of the Remuneration Committee and the Company's response to the Remuneration Committee's opinion:

-Meeting Date (Sessions) Resolution All Remuneration Committee Members' Opinions and the Company's Response 2022.03.31 2021 the Distribution of Employees' and Directors' Compensation The proposal be and hereby were accepted as (the 8th Meeting of Subsidiary APT granting bonus to Directors proposed unanimously by all Remuneration Fourth Session) Committee Members, and were also accepted as proposed unanimously by Board of Directors afterwards.
-2022.12.20 To elect convener of Remuneration Committee.
-Same as above. (the 1st Meeting of Proposal to review the remuneration payment to the directors and managerial officers Fifth Session) of the Group in year 2022. • The result of Group managerial officers' performance evaluation in 2022 as well as the annual bonus plan. • The remuneration of Group directors (including Independent Directors and Functional Committee Members) in 2023. • The remuneration policy and performance evaluation system toward Group managerial officers. ● The working plan of the Remuneration Committee in year 2023.
+Meeting Date (Sessions) Resolution 2023.02.28 2022 Distribution of Employees' and Directors' Compensation (the 2 nd Meeting of Fifth Session) Subsidiary Apex Circuit (Thailand) Co., Ltd. ("APT") granting Base Compensation to Directors 2023.12.19 The result of Group managerial officers' performance evaluation in 2023 as well as the annual bonus plan (the 3 rd Meeting of Fifth Session) ● The remuneration of Group directors (including Independent Directors and Functional Committee Members) in 2024 The remuneration policy and performance evaluation system toward Group managerial officers The working plan of the Remuneration Committee in year 2024

-(1) All of the above matters were reviewed and/or approved by the Remuneration Committee.

-(2) In 2022 the Board of Directors adopted all recommendations of the Remuneration Committee without modification.

-(3) There were no written or otherwise recorded resolutions on which any member of the Remuneration Committee had a dissenting or qualified opinion.
+- (1) All of the above matters were reviewed and/or approved by the Remuneration Committee. - (2) In 2022 the Board of Directors adopted all recommendations of the Remuneration Committee without modification. - (3) There were no written or otherwise recorded resolutions on which any member of the Remuneration Committee had a dissenting or qualified opinion.